-Quicke’s clothbound cheddar is part of an award-winning range of artisan cheese, each with a unique set of flavour profiles.
-From brothy, to cows-breath, caramel complex to fatty, the cheese is made using time-honoured methods and recipes passed down through the years.
+Quicke’s cheesemakers are famous for their clothbound cheddar, part of an award-winning range of artisan cheese.
+From brothy, to cows-breath, caramel complex to fatty, each cheese has a unique set of flavour profiles.
+The cheese is made using time-honoured methods and recipes passed down through the years.

 Quicke’s cheesemakers are from Devon.
 They have been nurturing the family’s land at their home farm for 14 generations.